sovunia-hub/kaggle/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue) ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange)

-Welcome to my repository featuring various machine learning projects! 🚀
+Welcome to my repository featuring various machine learning and deep learning projects! 🚀

 This repository contains different tasks solved using classification, clustering, and ensemble methods.
 Each project is implemented in Jupyter Notebook with a detailed explanation of the applied algorithms.